Money Smarts Blog

 One Couple’s Journey to Setting a Budget & Paying Down Debt

 Between multiple gas station stops, a grocery store trip and a shameless visit to KFC, I ended up being almost $4 over after the week was up.

-The budget challenge was an eye-opening experience for my husband and I. It sparked beneficial conversation about our debt and bills.
+The budget challenge was an eye-opening experience for my husband and me.
+It sparked productive conversations about our debt and bills.
 And most importantly, it made us realize that making a budget would help us reach our financial goals much faster.

 found how important it is to budget.